cryptd3x/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/ostep-code-master/cpu-api/README.md

 - Have multiple children and want to wait for specific ones
 - Need more control over which child to wait for in complex programs

-7. Write a program that creates a child process, and then in the child closes standard output (STDOUT_FILENO).
+7. Write a program that creates a child process, and then in the child process closes standard output (STDOUT_FILENO).
 What happens if the child calls `printf()` to print some output after closing the descriptor?

 ### Solution (q7.c):